jason0x43/hacs-hubitat/README.md

 ### Device types

 The integration assigns Home Assistant device classes based on the capabilities reported by Hubitat.
 Sometimes the device type is ambiguous; a switchable outlet and a light switch may both only implement Hubitat’s [Switch](https://docs.hubitat.com/index.php?title=Driver_Capability_List#Switch) capability, and will therefore look like the same type of device to the integration.
 In some of these cases, the integration guesses the device class based on the device’s label (e.g., a switch named “Office Lamp” would be setup as a light in Home Assistant).
 This heuristic behavior is currently only used for lights and switches.

+## Event-emitting devices

+Some devices, such as pushable buttons, emit events rather than having state.
+In fact, devices that _only_ contain event emitters and have no stateful components won’t have any associated entities in Home Assistant.

+Event emitting devices can be used as triggers in Home Assistant automations, or in Node Red.
+In Home Assistant, you can use event emitters as “Device” triggers.
+Whenever a the device emits an event, such as a button press, the automation will be triggered.
+In Node Red, a workflow can listen for `hubitat_event` events and filter them based on properties in `payload.event`.

 ## Updating